catcombo/go-staticfiles/README.md

 [![Build Status](https://travis-ci.org/catcombo/go-staticfiles.svg)](https://travis-ci.org/catcombo/go-staticfiles)
 [![GoDoc](https://godoc.org/github.com/catcombo/go-staticfiles?status.svg)](https://godoc.org/github.com/catcombo/go-staticfiles)

+`staticfiles` is an asset manager for a web applications written in Go.
+It collects asset files (CSS, JS, images, etc.) from a different locations (including subdirectories), appends hash sum of each file to its name and copies files to the target directory to be served by `http.FileServer`.

+This approach allows to serve files without having to clear a CDN or browser cache every time the files was changed.
-`staticfiles` collect files from a different directories (including subdirectories), compute hash of each file, append hash sum to the filenames and copy files to the output directory.
-This approach allows to use aggressive caching on CDN and HTTP headers for static files and to implement so called [cache hierarchy strategy](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#invalidating_and_updating_cached_responses).
+This also allows to use aggressive caching on CDN and HTTP headers to implement so called [cache hierarchy strategy](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#invalidating_and_updating_cached_responses).
 If you ever worked with [Django](https://www.djangoproject.com/) you'll find it very similar to the `staticfiles` application.

 # Installation